Kitura/Kitura/.github/CONTRIBUTING.md

 Contributions should follow the established coding style and conventions for this project, which are loosely based on [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).
 If opening a PR, try to follow the coding style of the file you're working in, and make sure to comment any code that is particularly complex.

+## Contributor License Agreement

+In order for us to merge any of your changes into Kitura, you will need to have signed the Contributor License Agreement.
+When you open up a Pull Request, a bot will comment a few seconds later with a link to the CLA.

+When its signed, you don't need to resign unless the document changes in the future, in which case the bot will comment again.

 ## Asking Questions

 If you have any questions from general Swift enquiries to questions about issues or anything in between, feel free to post in our Slack Channel.
 [Click here](http://swift-at-ibm-slack.mybluemix.net/) to be sign up to the Channel and join the discussion.
 Feel free to comment on existing issues as well, or raise new ones should you discover something new.